 5 Reasons to Use Nudge Marketing Notifications on your e-Commerce Website

 Nudge Marketing (also called Nudging) helps e-Commerce website to influence the consumers’ desire to buy a product.
-We will give you 5 good reasons why you should Nudge Marketing notifications to your eCommerce website.
+We will give you 5 good reasons why you should add Nudge Notifications (or Nudge Engagement ) to your eCommerce website.

 Today many businesses are looking for unique and sophisticated methods to attract new clients.
 This happens because companies are working against tough competition.
 They are struggling for customer attention and loyalty on a virtual battlefield.